Near99/rust-programming-study-notes/README.md

 }
 ```

-- Using <code>return</code> keyword to early with a specific value in the function.
+- Using <code>return</code> keyword to return early with a specific value in the function.

 ```rust
 fn return_early(x: i32) -> i32 {